Jack Karwales

-Early years
+Early life

-Karwales was the son of Felix Karwales, Sr., and Mary (née Shemky) Karwales.
+Karwales was the son of Felix Karwales Sr., and Mary (née Shemky) Karwales.
 He was born in 1920 on the West Side of Chicago, Illinois, and attended Harrison Technical High School in Chicago.

-University of Michigan
+College career

 In 1939, Karwales enrolled at the University of Michigan.
 He played football at the end position (some at the tackle position in 1942) for Fritz Crisler's Michigan Wolverines football team from 1941 to 1942.
 Karwales had been expected to play for the 1940 team, but a knee injury sidelined him for the season.
 In September 1941, Karwales' debut was again delayed due to swelling in his feet that led doctors to "relegate him to a hospital cot for treatment."
 He played for the 1941 Michigan team that finished 6–1–1 and ranked No. 5 in the final AP poll, and for the 1942 Michigan team that finished 7–3 and ranked No. 9 in the final AP poll.

 In August 1943, Karwales played for the College All-Star team that defeated the NFL champion Washington Redskins in the College All-Star Game.